Chapter 8 Introduction to the probabilistic programming language Stan

 prob = .8,

-, or extracting the samples with extract(fit_recall)
+, or by extracting the samples with extract(fit_recall)

 .
 Another alternative presented here is by using the generated quantities block.
-To make the code more compact we declare the type of each variable and store its content in the same line in recall_prop.stan
+To make the code more compact, we declare the type of each variable and store its content in the same line in recall_prop.stan

 .